Our Team

 Reentry Team

 Emma Durham is a Reentry Case Manager for Project Commutation.
 As a part of the reentry team, she works together with the attorneys and staff of Project Commutation to provide support services to justice-involved individuals while incarcerated and as they re-enter our communities.
 Emma works together with our team to arrange, coordinate, monitor, evaluate, and fully advocate for all of our clients so that they can experience a successful reentry process.
-Whether it’s housing, transportation, hygiene products, employment, or even just someone to talk to- the Reentry Team is here for them!
+Whether it’s housing, transportation, hygiene products, employment, or even just someone to talk to- the Reentry Team is here for them.

 Legal Executive Assistant